ubicomplab/oximetry-phone-cam-data/README.md

 ## Data Format
-There were 6 patients in this study (numbered 10001-10006).
+There were 6 subjectss in this study (numbered 10001-10006).

 The smartphone oximetry data was collected in the form of MP4 videos, downloadable from: http://bit.ly/oxy-raw-z.
 Each frame's R, G, and B values were averaged to create the csv files in data/ppg-csv.